 Medieval Art

-Medieval Art - Crucifixion by Giotto
+Art in the Middle Ages - Crucifixion by Giotto

 Giotto di Bondone